 The term "circuit breaker" refers to caps on property taxes.
-The concept is much like an electrical circuit that trips when it is overloaded.
-When property taxes reach a certain amount, further taxation would be an overload on the taxpayer, so property taxes are capped at a certain amount and the taxpayer is not required to pay beyond the capped amount.
+The concept is much like an electrical circuit that trips when it reaches a certain limit.
+When property taxes reach the prescribed cap, further taxation would exceed the limit, so property taxes are capped at a certain amount and the taxpayer is not required to pay beyond the capped amount.
 The taxpayer receives a credit for the amount of property taxes due beyond the cap and these credits must be funded out of local governments' budgets.

 In 2011 under HEA 1001-2008, the owner of a homestead began paying no more than 1% in property taxes based on his or her home's gross assessed value.
 (Gross assessed value is the dollar value assigned to property by the local assessor.
 It does not include exemptions and deductions and excludes business inventories.)
 For agricultural, other residential rental properties, or long-term care properties, a taxpayer pays no more than 2% of the property's gross assessed value.
 For all other types of real and personal property, such as business property, property taxes are capped at 3% of the property's gross assessed value.
+It is important to note that in 2023 the Indiana General Assembly amended the definition of homestead to include one acre, one home, one garage, and one additional residential structure.
+All other property on the parcel is now subject to the 2% cap, rather than 3%.